erinruthmaness/antsweeper/README.md

 ## Planned future additions include:

-* Redesigned dropdown menu functionality using a React portal instead of/in addition to a context hook
-* Added accessible functionality for keyboard-only users
+* Accessible functionality for keyboard-only users
 * Reorganization of the "logic" files
 * "?" indicator as well as flag for squares of which the user is unsure
 * User's highest score functionality using localstorage